 Community Employment - We prioritize Centre jobs for our parents, providing much needed income for their families and giving them a stake in this community project.

 Our vision is to be an oasis of love, empowerment and sustainability to better the lives of the people in our community, by providing an environment for families to work and learn side by side with their children.

-Local mothers cultivate and harvest indigenous aloe vera plants, providing employment to support their families.
-The aloe is then used to produce all-natural Organic Savannah skin care products.
-100% of profits from the sale of Organic Savannah products are funding our classrooms and educational projects in Kenya.
+Local mothers cultivate and harvest indigenous Aloe Vera plants, providing employment to support their families.
+The aloe is then used to produce all-natural Organic Savanna skin care products.
+100% of profits from the sale of Organic Savanna products are funding our classrooms and educational projects in Kenya.